The Maker Mom

 Honey Lemon is an enthusiast chemical engineering student who loves to mix things up.
 And by things, I mean chemicals, of course.
 She knows the periodic table like the back of her hand and creates balls of polymers designed to stop the bad guys in their tracks.
 According to her official Disney bio Honey may be as sweet as her namesake, but she has a fire in her belly and a can-do attitude that make her pretty much unstoppable.

 GoGo Tomago is an industrial design and mechanical engineering student.
-According to her Disney bio she knows what it takes to be fast.
 She’s tough, athletic and loyal to the bone, but not much of a conversationalist.
 Popping bubble gum and delivering well-placed sarcasm are totally her speed.

 It’s notable that these STEM Girls are two of only a handful of featured Disney females who don’t have an onscreen love interest.
 Regardless of which character your daughter identifies with most strongly, they can both inspire her to dig into science and explore exciting engineering concepts.
 (This is fun stuff for boys, too!)